-During 2020, the Company have addition to right-of-use assets and lease liabilities amounting to QR 23.02 million (Note 6).
-This transaction is considered as noncash activity and are horeflected in the statement of the cash flows.
+During 2021, the Group have addition to right-of-use assets and lease liabilities amounting to QR 6.08 million (2020: QR 23.02 million) (Note 6).
+This transaction is considered as noncash activity and are not DELOITTE & TOUCHE reflected in the consolidated statement of cash flows.

-This statement has been prepared by the Company and stamped by the Auditors for identification purposes only.
-27 APR 2021
+This statement has been prepared by the Group and stamped by the Auditors for identification purposes only.
+2 5 APR 2022

-THE ACCOMPANYING NOTES ARE AN INTEGRAL PART OF THESE FINANCIAL STATEMENTS
+THE ACCOMPANYING NOTES ARE AN INTEGRAL PART OF THESE FINANCIAL STATEMENTS ed for Identification

-Signed for Identification Purposes Only
+Purposes Only